• Skip to primary navigation

 Then turn them over and add thyme sprigs.
 This can be quite a task.

-The one I used (about 2-3 lbs) was enough for 1 creamy soup with potatoes (of about 6 servings), 4 side dish portions to accompany main meat, 4 individual portions mixed in a salad along with a mix of lettuce, and a few vegetables.
+The one I used (about 2-3 lbs) was enough for 1 creamy butternut squash soup with potatoes (of about 6 servings), 4 side dish portions to accompany the main meat, 4 individual portions cut into squash cubes and mixed in a salad along with a mix of lettuce, and a few vegetables.

 Tips

 • It’s sweet - Butternut squash can taste quite sweet sometimes, and adding the sweet glaze will make it even more sweeter.
 It all depends on where you'll be using it later.
-Salads are great for this and with the glaze on!
+Salads are great for this and the glaze just makes all the flavors stand out even more!

-What you can still do to make it less sweet is to add less brown sugar or sprinkle it only on top when baked.
+• To make it less sweet, add less brown sugar or sprinkle it only on top after it’s baked.
 But make sure to use up all the spices listed.

-• For an easier cutting - when cutting the squash, start by cutting off the top and bottom part first.
+• For easier cutting - when cutting the squash, start by cutting off the top and bottom parts first.
 This makes a significant difference later when you’ll be cutting it in half.
+For easier peeling, you can also use a vegetable peeler if using small butternut squash (younger quash).

 • One of my favorite and easiest ways is to make a creamy soup.